Installing ZendPHP on Alpine Linux

 ./configure --with-php-config=/usr/bin/php-config{VERSION}zend

-You may get errors indicating you are missing required libraries.
-If you do, you need to search the APK repository for the correct package providing the library, and then install it before attempting to configure again.
+You may get errors indicating you are missing required libraries, for example, ImageMagick.
+If you do, search the APK repository for the correct package providing the library, and then install it before attempting to configure again.

-6. Assuming configuration succeeds, you can compile and install the package:
+6. Assuming configuration succeeds, compile and install the package:

 make